Miragon/robocorp-certification/README.md

 ### Autocompletion in ZSH

 1. If the environment variable `FPATH` does not hold any value add one
-   1. Create a directory in your home directory
+   1. Create a new folder in your home directory

       ```shell
       mkdir ~/.zfunc